 You may recognise that you are experiencing problems with your own mental health and wellbeing.
 It may be advisable to follow some self-care advice, particularly for those adults who are responsible for managing safeguarding and child protection issues.
 There are also several things that can be implemented to help maintain positive mental health in the workplace.

-The coronavirus (COVID-19) pandemic and social distancing measures are placing a number of additional pressures on young people’s mental health and wellbeing.
-They may be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support at this time.
+The coronavirus (COVID-19) pandemic has placed a number of additional pressures on young people’s mental health and wellbeing.
+As a result young people may be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support at this time.

 If your club or activity is keeping in touch with members virtually or taking part in remote coaching you can start a conversation by signposting young people to specialist services, such as Childline's coronavirus advice and Young Minds' coronavirus pages.